frankwallis/plugin-typescript/README.md

 # Overview #

 A plugin for [SystemJS](https://github.com/systemjs/systemjs) which enables you to System.import TypeScript files directly.
-The files are compiled in the browser and compilation errors written to the console.
+The files are compiled in the browser and compilation errors written to the console. plugin-typescript uses version 1.9.0-dev.20160206 of the typescript compiler

 For JSPM version 0.15 and below, use [plugin-typescript 1.0.x](https://github.com/frankwallis/plugin-typescript/tree/1.0).
-For any later versions use version 2.x.

-plugin-typescript uses version 1.9.0-dev.20160206 of the typescript compiler
+For TypeScript 1.7.5 and below use [plugin-typescript 2.x.x](https://github.com/frankwallis/plugin-typescript/tree/2.0).

 # Installation #

 ## SystemJS ##

+Add SystemJS map configuration for plugin-typescript and typescript:

 SystemJS.config({
   map: {
     "ts": "path/to/plugin-typescript/lib/plugin.js",
     "typescript": "path/to/typescript/lib/typescript.js"
-  },
-  transpiler: 'ts'
+  }
 });

 ## JSPM ##